AUTOMATIC1111/stable-diffusion-webui/Troubleshooting.md

-- The program is tested to work on 3.10.6.
-Don't use other versions unless you are looking for trouble.
+- **The program is tested to work on Python 3.10.6.
+Don't use other versions unless you are looking for trouble.**
 - The installer creates a python virtual environment, so none of the installed modules will affect existing system installations of python.
 - To use the system's python rather than creating a virtual environment, use custom parameter replacing `set VENV_DIR=-`.
 - To reinstall from scratch, delete directories: `venv`, `repositories`.